Remi-C/matching_and_labelling_for_social_science/docs/README.md

 The contextual information will include what information we know about the name.

-For example, if the program displays the lobbyist name *"John Doee"*, which was misspelled from *"John Doe"*, the program might note that both names are connected to the same lobby firms.
+For example, if the program displays the name *"John Doee"*, which was misspelled from *"John Doe"*, the program might note that both names are connected to the same ambiguous entity.
 This information will be displayed in text, graphs, etc. This section also receives user input, which is then processed back into the Python code and is how the program makes updates to names.

 #### Data input

+There are currently two ways to input data: as local JSON files or through a database.
+The specific format includes four main sections: ambiguous entity, candidates, user, and gui.
+The exact required fields are placed in reference.json, as discussed below.
+The number of buttons a user can click is given in "max_selections".
+This is useful for differentiating between the single- and multiple-choice interfaces.

+###### Reference File

+We have also provided a baseline json file, reference.json, which all data inputs are compared to when they are read in.
+It includes the basic information required for the application, and thus allows for additional and varied types of information.

 #### Data output
 #### Processing data
-#### displaying data
+#### Displaying data
 #### Interaction
 #### Submit mechanism